SweetDate-Calendar/sd_infra/Protocol/HeadlessCalendarProtocol.md

 # Headless Calendar Protocol

 This document defines the core protocol for interacting with the Chronopipe headless calendar engine over TCP.
-It is designed to serve as the canonical reference for building and maintaining language-specific client libraries (e.g. Ruby, JavaScript, Elixir), which communicate with the `cp_tcp` module in the `clp_engine` umbrella app.
+It is designed to serve as the canonical reference for building and maintaining language-specific client libraries (e.g. Ruby, JavaScript, Elixir), which communicate with the `cp_tcp` module in the `sd_engine` umbrella app.

 ## Goals